swaywm/sway/CONTRIBUTING.md

 ## Release Cycle

-There are three stages of a sway release.
-Say the current stable version is 0.7.
-The master branch of sway is working towards becoming the 0.8 release.
-0.8 will go through each of these three stages:
+The master branch of sway is always working towards becoming the next release.

-**In development**: during this time 0.8 lives in the master branch and is considered unstable.
-All pull requests merged during this time will land in sway 0.8.
+That release will go through each of these three stages:

-**Release candidate**: at some point (usually when development is fairly quiet),
+**In development**: during this time the release lives in the master branch and is considered unstable.
+All pull requests merged during this time will land in this version.
+Only developers are encouraged to run this version.

-@SirCmpwn will announce an upcoming release candidate (often 2 weeks in advance).
+**Release candidate**: at some point (usually when development is fairly quiet), SirCmpwn will announce an upcoming release candidate (often 2 weeks in advance).
 When the two weeks are up, a branch is cut (i.e. 0.8-rc1) and from that point only bugfix pull requests land in this branch.
-Each morning, if bugfixes landed in 0.8 during the previous day, a new RC is cut.
+Each morning, if bugfixes landed during the previous day, a new RC is cut.
 During the RC phase, more adventurous users are encouraged to upgrade and start looking for and reporting bugs (especially in new features).

-**Stable release**: when no substantial changes are merged into an RC for 1 week, it's released as a new stable version of Sway.
+**Stable release**: when no substantial changes are merged into an RC for one week, it's released as a new stable version of sway.
 At this point, all users are encouraged to upgrade.

 ## Pull Requests